Contents of Article

 Though plyometric training is a very potent training modality for improving athletic performance, there are several important issues practitioners must fully understand and take into consideration before they attempt to deliver any form of training prescription.

-Athletes have also been shown to produce ground reaction forces during each foot contact of 3-4 times bodyweight (52, 53).
-Not only that, but they must apply these huge forces in a GCT of just 80-90 milliseconds (3).
-So during sprinting, athletes are required to move as quickly as possible, produce forces of over 3-4 times bodyweight, and do so in just 80-90 milliseconds.
+Athletes have also been shown to produce ground reaction forces during each foot contact of 3-4 times body weight (52, 53).
+Not only that, but they must apply these huge forces in a GCT of just 80-90 ms (3).
+So during sprinting, athletes are required to move as quickly as possible, produce forces of over 3-4 times bodyweight, and do so in just 80-90 ms.

 The intensity of plyometrics is difficult to measure

 Arguably, volume of plyometric training is relatively easy to measure and prescribe and is typically done so by counting the number of ground contacts per session, otherwise referred to as simply ‘contacts’.
 However, measuring and prescribing plyometric intensity is far more complex.
 To accurately measure plyometric intensity, the following components must be taken into consideration (2):

 - Points of contact (i.e. unilateral or bilateral)